ska-telescope/ska-data-lifecycle/docs/src/guides/local_deployment.md

 # migrate an item from one storage to another
 # register a second storage (same or different location)
-ska-dlm storage init-storage MyDisk2 filesystem posix / --location-name MyLocation # put the / in quotes?
+ska-dlm storage init-storage MyDisk2 filesystem "/" posix --location-name MyLocation

 # supply a storage configuration
 ska-dlm storage create-storage-config '{"name":"MyDisk2", "root_path": "/", "type":"alias", "parameters":{"remote": "/"}}' \
 --storage-id '<the storage id received above>'

 # copy your data item from MyDisk to MyDisk2
-ska-dlm migration copy-data-item --item-name "test_item_name" --destination-name "MyDisk2" \
+ska-dlm migration copy-data-item --item-name test_item_name --destination-name "MyDisk2" \
 --path "/data/test_item"

 # query for all instances of "test_item_name"
-ska-dlm data-item query-data-item --item-name "test_item_name"
+ska-dlm data-item query-data-item --item-name test_item_name

 # if you can't find the command you need, follow the help prompts
 ska-dlm --help